This documents a bit of creative process making the above, very little of which is truly original.

 My Christmas Card

-The back of Raw's cards had a short and well-placed colophon which I sought to include in my design.
-Because my tree motif would take up the centre of the front, I decided to keep the back's centre empty, and bracket with such a colophon on the top and bottom.
-I wanted a fairly firm, off-white paper stock, slightly more office card than letterpress artwork, and, being in China at the time, went with 荷兰白卡300克, got 40 made for 15 quid and have them scheduled to be sent out for Christmas 2024.
+As my card's tree motif fills the card's center-front, I decided to keep the back's empty, and bracket with a similar colophon top and bottom.
+I wanted a fairly firm, off-white paper stock, slightly more office card than letterpress artwork, and, being in China at the time, went with 荷兰白卡300克, got 40 made for 15 quid and sent them out Christmas 2024.

-A few days after, I found Reuben Son's site index, which, if you like what you've seen so far, you will probably agree is really excellent (this here below is an iframe and may not display well on a phone):
+A few days after seeing the HTML Client card, I found Reuben Son's site index, which, if you like what you've seen so far, you will probably agree is really excellent (this here below is an iframe and may not display well on a phone):

 The same night I came across Son's site, I also found Sunday Sites, which are HTML/CSS-only projects where folks design a single webpage project in a day.
 This little seasonal ASCII animation Four Seasons is likewise quite fun.
 You should take a look at the source code for that site in the console -- Séan's achieved that in a pretty novel way.